ubc-minetest-classroom/realterrain/README.md

 Information about DEM files can be found on the repo this was forked from.

 Changelog

+0.2
+- Added Minetest Game 5.4.0 biomes to the schems folder, moved old ones to old_schems folder
+- Set up new biomes to work

 0.1
 - Changed settings.lua and init.lua to remove errors
 - Added two maps of my own